lantr-io/cosmex/docs/Whitepaper.md

       Payout-->[*] : Withdraw
 ```

-1. Commit money to Cosmex state channel by payinig to Cosmex script address and minting a NFT token that
-ensures the validity of the Commit transaction.
+1. Commit money to Cosmex state channel by paying to Cosmex script address and minting a NFT token that ensures the validity of the Commit transaction.

 ## Open a channel